Feel well

 Self-care

-- Try out a series of nine self-compassion exercises and worksheets for increasing compassion as an effective tool for improving our lives.
+- Try out a series of self-compassion exercises and worksheets for increasing compassion as an effective tool for improving our lives.

-- A short video guide to what a highly rational mind might learn to appreciate with the concept of ‘spiritual’.
+- A short video guide to what a highly rational mind might learn to appreciate with the concept of ‘spiritual’

-- Read and listen to Ōrongohau—Best New Zealand Poems 2019 from the International Institute of Modern Letters.
+- Read and listen to Ōrongohau—Best New Zealand Poems 2022 from the International Institute of Modern Letters.

 - Learn how to paint with Bob Ross as he explains tools, colours, and how to paint at home.